“Colombia Es Pasión” by Matt Rendell

 Being greedy you’re left wanting even more, for example to learn more about how Colombians follow cycling in the media and what place cycle sport holds in the country today, do people still listen to radio broadcasts while toiling in the fields or do they “consume” cycling via Uran’s Instagram feed?
 Or are there two very different classes now?
 This change is touched on at the end of the book, as consumer brands stake out the climb of Las Palmas during the Tour Colombia.

 Colombia Es Pasión was marketing slogan created to brand Colombian exports and you wonder if the book title is right, does “passion” match the story of riders escaping a weary, insecure land?
 Perhaps it’s the writer’s passion?
-Or the esoteric meaning used in Christianity mentioned above, a calvary.
+Or the esoteric meaning used in Christianity, the passion as a calvary.
 Then you think of all the volunteers, the people running clubs in their spare time, the coaches paid a pittance to keep kids busy and here’s the passion, this quiet network that has helped export these riders and create mini-ambassadors to promote Colombia.
 Luis Saldarriaga stands out, the book is a generous tribute.

 Enjoyable, authentic and thorough, “Colombia Es Pasión” tells the story of several Colombian cyclists, of modern Colombian cycling and through them, the recent story of a nation.